 The impact of pathogens is on the rise, and I believe our technology will be able to help combat that

 The research generated the technology behind SwiftDetect, one of Microgenetics’ first products on the market.
 SwiftDetect is a super-sensitive polymerase chain reaction (PCR) test that can identify down to a single microbiological cell in any sample volume, and yields results in less than six hours.
-And, while SwiftDetect was in the works, the company saw a gap in the market for an affordable, modern software for microbiological monitoring, and soon after SmartControl was developed with data integrity at its heart.
+While SwiftDetect was in the works, the company saw a gap in the market for an affordable, modern software for microbiological monitoring, and soon after SmartControl was developed with data integrity at its heart.

 At Oxford, Davies specialised in machine learning and artificial intelligence (AI), technologies that today drive Microgenetics’ “revolutionary” offering.
 “I’m passionate about the positive impact [these technologies] can have,” he tells me.
 “SmartControl uses artificial intelligence to warn users if a photo they’ve captured of a sample is blurry or out of shot, and we’ll soon be able to provide an automated second check of the count of colony-forming units on a plate,” he explains.